 To fit the handles, place low tack masking tape on the door front where you wish to fit the handle and do the same on the drawer fronts.
 Offer the door handle up to the new kitchen door and decide on the location of where you would like the handle to be positioned.
 When in the position you desire, drawer a pencil line against the handle down either side of the handle on the masking tape.

-Now measure the distance between the two lines you have just drawn and make a third pencil line in the center of these two lines.
+Now measure the distance between the two lines you have just drawn and make a third pencil line in the centre of these two lines.
 Measure from the edge of the door to this new line and write down this distance as this is the measurement that all your screw handle holes will need to be drilled at, every door handle wants to be the same distance from the edge of the door.

-Prepare a set square to this measurement and drawer a pencil line on every door at this distance from the edge of the door making sure you stay on the masking tape and the line is longer than the handle.
+Prepare a set square to this measurement and draw a pencil line on every door at this distance from the edge of the door making sure you stay on the masking tape and the line is longer than the handle.
 I.E from below the desired bottom of the handle to above where it finishes vertically.

 Now place the door handle on its side against this new line you have just drawn at the height where you wish it to be fitted, make sure you can see the screw holes in the handle and the new line at the same time.

 Ensure it is at the height that you wish it to be at when it is fitted.
-Now mark where the bottom screw hole is on the handle on the pencil line so if forms a cross.
+Now mark where the bottom screw hole is on the handle on the pencil line so it forms a cross.
 Now take the handle in your hand and measure from the TOP of the bottom screw hole to the TOP of the top screw hole.
-This is the same as measuring from the center of the screw hole to the center of the other screw hole but much easier to do.
+This is the same as measuring from the centre of the screw hole to the centre of the other screw hole but much easier to do.
 Whatever this measurement, go back to the door and from the first cross you have made for your bottom screw hole, measure this distance up and mark a second cross where the top screw hole will be.

 Place the handle back against the door on its side so you can check that the screw hole handles line up with your two crosses on the door.
 If they do and this looks correct, position your set square to the distance of the top screw hole cross from the top of the base unit door, it will be the same measurement to the bottom screw hole from the bottom of the wall cabinet door.
 Now transfer this measurement to all the other doors using your set square (bottom handle hole on wall units and top handle hole on base units).